Fitness to Study Procedure

-34.4.5 The Panel will be convened by an Assistant Director of Student Services and will be clerked by a member of the Senate Office.
+34.4.5 The Panel will be convened by an the Director of Student Services (or nominee) and will be clerked by a member of the Student & Academic Services Directorate.
 A representative from the Students’ Representative Council (SRC) will normally be included on the Panel, and the Convener will determine the membership of the rest of the Panel which will include attendance from at least two members of staff as detailed below and any other members of staff as appropriate:

 - Student Adviser or Supervisor (e.g. Adviser of Studies, Chief Adviser of Studies, International Student Adviser, or thesis/dissertation supervisor)

 - A representative from the student’s academic programme

 - A representative from the School of Medicine

 34.4.6 The student may choose to be accompanied, assisted or represented at the meeting by one of the following: a parent or guardian; a fellow student or other friend; a mental health advocate/supporter; an Officer of the SRC Advice Centre, or a member of University staff.
 It should be noted that legal representation is not appropriate and therefore not permitted at this stage of proceedings.

 34.4.7 After discussion with the student, the Panel will decide on the appropriate outcome of the meeting.
 The student will be asked to leave the room for this process and will be invited back to hear the proposed outcome, and will then be asked to confirm whether they agree with the proposed way forward.
 The outcome, and the detail of any agreed Action Plan, will be sent to the student in writing within 10 working days of the meeting.